 You get a relatively strong wage whilst working in Japan, and if you’re able to accommodate yourself in smaller cities, then you should find that the cost of living is quite comfortable.
-There are opportunities to teach English in Japan all over the country!
+There are great opportunities to teach English in many cities all over Japan!

 So, where do you want to teach?